Argentine tea culture: Tea production

-Argentina is an important tea-producing nation, the world's ninth-largest tea producer as of 2005 with estimated annual production of 64,000 metric tons.
+Argentina is an important tea-producing nation, the world's ninth-largest tea producer as of 2005 with an estimated annual production of 64,000 metric tons.

 The Argentine regions with the largest concentration of tea cultivation are the highlands of the Misiones and Corrientes provinces in northeastern Argentina, where the climate is hot and humid.
 The major plantations are on relatively flat land where highly mechanized production can occur.
 The growing season for tea is from November to May.
 The teas from Argentina today are some of the least expensive in the world and they are mainly used for processing into ready-to-drink (RTD) and iced tea, given their deep color and brisk taste.'

 Tea exports from Argentina total about 50 million kilograms annually.
 Argentine tea is primarily used for blending.
 The largest export market is the United States, where the majority of consumption is for iced tea.
 The United Kingdom and other parts of Europe also are markets for the country's tea.
 Although Argentina is responsible for majority of the nations tea production for export across the globe, only about 5 percent of the production is consumed locally.
 The 78,000 mt (metric tons) that was exported in 2015 represents 4 percent of the total world tea exports and they go to a well diversified range of customers with the main buyer being the US, which purchased 55,300 mt of tea from Argentina in 2015.
 The tea production as well as trade, in Argentina is only expected to increase from now into the future, as the nation is becoming more aware of the developing tea business.